SrinandanKota/Algorithms/DNA/README.md

 This class will also contain a method to compute T.This class must have following constructor and method - WarWithRollHash(String[] s, int k ). s is the set of all k-length substrings of U.

-compute2k() - This method returns an arraylist of 2k-length strings which is the set of all 2k-length substrings of U. Return type of this method must be ArrayList<String> .
+compute2k() - This method returns an arraylist of 2k-length strings which is the set of all 2k-length substrings of U. Return type of this method must be ArrayList<String>.

-A brief report that includes the following.
-Pseudo code of method compute2k() from -
-1. WarWithArray
-2. WarWithHash
-3. WarWithRollHash

 All the codes are included in this folder.